-One of the most defining moments when traveling is not only making memories and taking photos of the tourist spots you visit but more likely, it’s the locals you meet and the language you learn.
+One of the most defining moments when traveling is making memories and taking photos of the tourist spots you visit but more likely, it’s the locals you meet and the language you learn.
 Plus!
-It’s a such a letdown visiting a country if you couldn’t even ask and respond the local way.
-It’s a great experience by the way.
+It’s such a letdown seeing a country if you couldn’t even ask and respond the local way.
+It’s a great experience, by the way.

-Here are the basic local lingos and basic Bali words and phrases you should use and learn when you visit here:
+Here are the basic local lingos and essential Bali words and phrases you should use and learn when you visit here:

 - selamat pagi (good morning)